 Recovering the project

-Sometimes Captivate 5 fails to open a project file (.cptx).
-This might have happened due to some corrupt data structure.
-The preferred way to avoid data loss is to enable project backup in captivate through Preferences (Edit (on Windows)/Adobe Captivate (on Mac) > Preferences > Global > General Settings > Generate Project Backup).
-This will create a .bak file for your project (from second save onwards), which will contain the previous saved state of the project.
+To prevent loss of data, enable project backup in Captivate through Preferences (Edit (on Windows)/Adobe Captivate (on Mac) > Preferences > Global > General Settings > Generate Project Backup).
+This will create a .bak file for your project (from second save onwards), which will contain the previously saved state of the project.

 However, you may try out the following steps to recover full data (up to the latest state of the project).
 If the data files in the project cache are intact, then this workaround should restore your full project.